xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

 Simply align the image in buffer A to reference buffer.
 This would make the target right on again with image shift.
 The very last argument ``1`` means no trimming to any of the source image and reference image.
 This is needed for UltrAuFoil® Holey Gold Films grid which have vary "dark" region of the film.

-.. thoughs:
+.. thoughts:

 Other thoughts
 --------------

 1. It is helpful to use large defocus offset for map and realigning, as the contrast is significantly better.
 On our Krios, we use -300um for View offset (in LD).

 2. If offset is more than 200um, it most likely needs High-def calibration.
 With this, system dynamically interpolates the stage shift matrix which is calibrated using near-focus condition.
 This makes stage movement much more accurate and whole script more robust.

 3. If possible, use whole image as template instead of sub-area.
 Using sub-area is a quick workaround for a grid which has periodic feature and 5-point way of picking points might be not very accurate due to local geometry variation.